-- See Part 4, Section II, Subsection B, Item 2 for public hearing requirements related to Public Improvement Contracts. - 2.
-Executive Director Exemptions.
+- 2. Executive Director Exemptions.
 The Executive Director may order a particular Contract that does not exceed the Executive Director's delegated expenditure authority exempt from competitive solicitation requirements where such Contract or Contracts are not otherwise exempted by these Rules.
 A request for an exemption should contain the same information set forth at Part 1, Section III, Subsection C. Items 1(a) through 1(f).
-See Part 4, Section II Subsection B Subsection 2 for exemption limits and public hearing requirements related to Public Improvement Contracts. - 3.
+See Part 4, Section II.
+Subsection B. Subsection 2 for exemption limits and public hearing requirements related to Public Improvement Contracts.
+The Executive Director may also waive all or a portion of the requirements for furnishing a performance bond and payment bond, excuse bid security and authorize contracts to be reinstated. - 3.
 Contracts Available from a Sole Source.
 Goods, Services and public improvements that are available from only one source may be purchased through direct negotiation without competitive Solicitation. - a.
 Method of Selection and Record of Determination.
 The Purchasing Manager shall make a written record of the facts that support the determination that the product or Service or improvement is only available from a single source and that alternative products, Services or improvements would be unsatisfactory for the Commission's needs.
 Purchasing Manager shall approve a Sole Source selection in amounts not exceeding \$100,000.
 The Executive Director shall approve a Sole Source selection in amounts that exceed \$100,000 within his/her expenditure authority. - b.
 Notice.
 At least three (3) business Days before making a sole source procurement for which the Contract Price will exceed \$100,000 except for Public Improvement Contracts, the Purchasing Manager shall publish notice of the procurement that: (i) identifies the Goods or Services sought, (ii) requests statements of interest from vendors who are qualified to provide the desired Goods or Services, and (iii) states that if no responses are received from qualified vendors within the time period specified in the notice, the Purchasing Manager will proceed with a sole source procurement. - 4.
 Emergency Exemptions.
-The Board or Executive Director may exempt any Contract otherwise subject to competitive bidding requirements upon written findings that substantiate that an Emergency exists as set forth in ORS279B.085 or ORS 279C.335 and describe the method used for the selection of the particular Contractor.
+The Board or Executive Director may exempt any Contract otherwise subject to competitive bidding requirements upon written findings that substantiate that an Emergency exists as set forth in ORS279B.085080 or ORS 279C.335 and describe the method used for the selection of the particular Contractor.
 If the Contract amount exceeds the Executive Director's expenditure authority, the Board shall approve the expenditure in advance or be requested to ratify the Contract either at a special Commission meeting or at the next regularly scheduled Commission meeting.

 - a.
 Emergency Contract Scope.
 Although no dollar limitation applies to Emergency Contracts, the scope of the Contract shall be limited to the Work that is necessary and appropriate to remedy the conditions creating the Emergency as described in the declaration. - b.
 Emergency Contract Modification.
 Emergency Contracts may be modified by Amendment, Change Order or Construction Change Field Directive to address conditions described in the original declaration. - c.
 Excusing Bonds.
-The Emergency declarations may also state that the Commission waives the requirements for furnishing a performance bond and payment bond for the Emergency Contract.
+The Emergency declarations Board or Executive Director may also state that the Commission waives the requirements for furnishing a performance bond and payment bond for the Emergency Contract.
 After making the declaration those bonding requirements are excused, see special requirements for Public Improvement Contracts Part 4, Section II, Subsection B. - 5.
 Renewals.
 Contracts that are being renewed or extended in accordance with their terms are not considered to be newly issued Contracts and are not subject to competitive procurement procedures.
-The Board may authorize any Contract renewal or extension.
+The BoardCommission may authorize any Contract renewal or extension.
 The Executive Director may authorize extensions and Contract renewals provided that the aggregate amount of the Contract, including any extension or renewal does not exceed the Executive Director's expenditure authority.